jbx-protocol/juice-docs-v2/docs/user/legal/tos.md

 ---
-title: "Terms of Service"
+title: Terms of Service
-"position": 5
+sidebar_position: 8
 ---

 ## Juicebox Terms of Service